WHITE-HAT786/Spoofing/README.md

 ## HOW TO DO CALL AND EMAIL SPOOFING IN AFFORTABLE AMOUNT :

 I Know you guys are not that much stupid who will pay $200+.
-I have a best offer for you. the amount you need is $45 only for spoofing materials.
+I have the best offer for you, the amount you need is $45 only for spoofing materials.

 ## STEPS TO GET THE SPOOFING MATERIALS :
 1. GO AND CREATE AN ACCOUNT ON THIS WEBSITE - http://49.12.218.115/ AND LOGIN INTO THIS WEBSITE.